Dolores Guerrero-Cruz

 Dolores Guerrero-Cruz (born 1948) is an American artist, she is known for her contemporary art through paintings, murals, and graphic art.
 Her art reflects her advocacy towards the feminist movement and empowerment movement for the Chicano and Latin community.

 Guerrero-Cruz now resides in East Los Angeles.

 Early life and education

-Dolores Guerrero-Cruz was born in Rocky Ford, Colorado in the year 1948, she is of Mexican-American heritage.
-As a result of her mother's passing, her grandmother became the guardian of her siblings and her.
+Dolores Guerrero-Cruz was born in Rocky Ford, Colorado, in 1948, she is of Mexican-American heritage.
+As a result of her mother's death, her grandmother became the guardian of her siblings and her.
 Her family later moved to California.

 Dolores Guerrero-Cruz studied art at California State University, Los Angeles, continued at University of California, Davis, and later transferred to University of California, Los Angeles.
 She had additional education at Otis College of Art and Design (formally known as Otis Art Institute of Parsons School of Design.

 Career

 Guerrero-Cruz has been an advocate for Chicano social justice and feminism.
 In the 1970s she had been part of the art collective, Centro de Arte Público along with Barbara Carrasco and Judithe Hernández.

 After graduating she began her profession at Public Art Center of Highland Park and at Self Help Graphics and Art, an arts facility located in East Los Angeles that helps artists flourish while contributing empowerment to the Chicano and Latino community.

 Aside from community work through creation of city murals with art students, she was a screen printing professor at Pasadena Community College.
 Guerrero contributed her skills towards local foundations including ARTSTEACH UCLA and the East Los Angeles Rape Hotline and Child Abuse Center.
 Guerrero-Cruz became active in Royal Chicano Air Force (RCAF) in order to spread awareness on the United Farm Workers.
 In January 1999, Guerrero-Cruz and co-founder Juan Gómez established Screen Print School and Canela Studio.
 Guerrero-Cruz's usage of Chicanx representation and artistic style were influenced by artists Paul Gauguin and Diego Rivera.